| In the desert of Arabia was Mohammad born, according to Muslim historians, on April 20, 571.

 generally not fed on this kind of history and much time need

 be spent on pointing out our misrepresentation of Islam.
+The theory of Islam and Sword for instance

 is not heard now frequently in any quarter worth the name.
 The principle of Islam that there is no compulsion in